jamesheald/COIN/README.md

 obj.R = 2;
 [S,w] = obj.run_COIN;
 ```
-Here S is an array with one cell per run and w is vector specifying the relative weight of each run.
-If the model was fit to adaptation data, each run can be assigned a weight based on how well it explains the data (see [Inferring internal representations fit to adaptation data](#inferring-internal-representations-fit-to-adaptation-data)).
-In the above example, each run is assigned an equal weight as the adaptation property was not defined.
+S is an array with one cell per run and w is vector specifying the relative weight of each run.
+In this example, each run is assigned an equal weight.
+However, if adaptation data is passed to the model, each run will be assigned a weight based on how well it explains the data (see [Inferring internal representations fit to adaptation data](#inferring-internal-representations-fit-to-adaptation-data)).

 ### Plotting internal representations